driessene/acoustic_camera/readme.md

 # DSP
 Hold sources, processes, and sinks for audio processing.

+## config.py
+Hold configuration data.
+- USE_CUPY - bool: If true, use cupy instead of numpy and scipy.
+Recommended to be true if the computer has a cuda GPU with cuda compiler installed.
+Follow the setup [here](https://docs.cupy.dev/en/stable/install.html)

 ## Sources
 Sources have no ports, only destinations.
 Examples include recorders and simulators.